simulation-tree/worlds/README.md

 ### Contributing and design

 This library implements the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern of the "archetype" variety.

 Created for building programs of whatever kind, with an open door for targeting runtime efficiency.
-It's meant to be fast, though it's not quite there yet.
+Favoring faster data access and iteration.

 Contributions to this goal are welcome.